-Dr. Jordan is currently the Chair of the Division of Oral Medicine, Pathology and Radiology at UCSF and is Director of the Oral Pathology Diagnostic Laboratory.
+Dr. Jordan is currently the Chair of the Division of Oral Medicine, Pathology and Radiology at UCSF.
+He is the Director of the Oral Pathology section of the UCSF Dermatopathology & Oral Pathology Service, one of the nation’s largest diagnostic pathology services in the US.
 Dr. Jordan’s research focus has been oral precancer and cancer where his group has been studying biomarkers of oral cancer development and prognosis.
 He has authored over 100 research publications, reviews and book chapters.
 One of his books is the most widely used oral pathology textbook in the world.
-He has had 14 years of continuous extra-mural funding from several major research funding organizations including the Medical Research Council, National Cancer Institute of Canada and from the National Institutes of Health.
+He has had 20 years of continuous extra-mural funding from several major research funding organizations including the Medical Research Council, National Cancer Institute of Canada and from the National Institutes of Health.